gvwilson/thirdbit/src/fiction/still-book/index.md

 up selling books?" she finally asked.

 Attic sighed.
 "I didn't 'wind up' doing anything.
-I started reading after my parents---after the fire, I mean.
+I started reading after my parents—after the fire, I mean.
 I loved it."
 He shrugged and pushed his glasses up his nose with one finger.
 "I still do.
 Every book is a whole world of its own, did you know that?
 I used to think that everything anyone had ever known was in a book somewhere, if only I